Lunuy/infstack/README.md

 #### infstack.async(rawAsyncFunction, ...args)
 This function excutes rawAsyncFunction with args and return result value. (async)
 #### RawAsyncFunction, async function(get, ...args) => {}
-RawAsyncFunction is a AsyncFunction that like :
+RawAsyncFunction is a AsyncFunction like this :
 ```js
 // This function return sum from 1 to n.
 async function raw_sum(get, n) {